siimtech/django-boilerplate/README.md

 - **Django 5.0.3**: A high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 - **AWS S3**: For storing static and media files.
 - **AWS EC2**: For hosting the application.
+- **AWS Cloudwatch Logs**: For monitoring and logging application and infrastructure performance.
 - **AWS Lambda**: For running serverless computing functions.
+- **AWS IAM**: For managing access to AWS services and resources securely.
 - **.env**: For managing environment variables securely.
 - **uWSGI**: As the application server, interfacing with Nginx.
 - **Nginx**: Serving as a reverse proxy to uWSGI, handling HTTP requests.